 (All Students) participate in the Open Evenings by supporting subject areas and taking visitors on tours around the Academy.

-Students who currently belong to the Air Cadets, Sea Cadets and Wiltshire Army Corps attended in full uniform to promote Youth organizations in the local area.
+Students who currently belong to the Fire Cadets, Air Cadets, Sea Cadets and Wiltshire Army Corps attended in full uniform to promote Youth organizations in the local area, including the Fields of Remembrance below.
 Impact – to allow students to bring their external interests into School by allowing them to demonstrate their allegiance to another disciplined, organized group.
 This activity also improved the wider participation to youth organisations.

 Grandparents Open Invite (within Academy)

 Year 7 students invite in their Grandparents for refreshments and a tour around the school in the 2nd term.
 This event is in its 5th year and is successfully attended.
 Impact – it allows our older community to see how the Academy works, how current education works and how their grandchild has settled in.
 It strengthens those bonds.

 Eco Awareness (within Academy)

 (All students) In continuous discussion with G4S over where to place Recycling Bins to maximize litter and recycling collection.
 Impact – recycling has significantly improved and litter has reduced – see G4S reports.

 Year 8 students involved with an eco-project with Westonbirt National Arboretum.
 Successfully expanded.

 Year 10 students on the Alt Bacc course volunteer to work with Wiltshire Wildlife Trust (in its 2nd year of programme) and with the various Swindon Community Charities – improving the environment.
 Impact – raises students awareness of the importance of volunteering and completion of DofE.

 Year 12 Environmental Projects – see reports.
 Impact – students interacting with different communities and becoming aware of the aware of ‘green space’ to students with learning difficulties and wider RWB.